 - Fever and anemia (low level of red blood cells) sometimes occur.

 - Neuroblastoma is one of the few cancers in children that releases hormones, causing symptoms such as constant diarrhea or high blood pressure.

 - Rarely, patients can have rotating movements of the eyes and sudden muscle jerks.
 These symptoms are likely from immune system problems caused by the disease.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
+If neuroblastoma is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.